Naiqus/naiqus.github.io/_posts/2015-06-18-install-discourse-on-1und1-vps.md

 date: 2015-06-18T22:24:00+02:00
 ---

-> This post is a slightly modified version from a step by step tutorial [here](https://www.digitalocean.com/community/tutorials/how-to-install-discourse-on-a-centos-6-4-x64-vps).
-I've encountered a few problems following that guide since the extremely cheap server I use has a different configuration by 1und1.
-Some adjustments are added here in order to avoid the problems I met back then.
+> This post is adapted from a step by step tutorial [here](https://www.digitalocean.com/community/tutorials/how-to-install-discourse-on-a-centos-6-4-x64-vps).
+I've encountered a few problems following that guide to install discourse on my 1und1 server.
+The server is almost free for students and has a few constrains on the configuration.
+So I made some adjustments here to avoid the problems I met back then.

 ---
 <section id="table-of-contents" class="toc">